resuminator/docs/docs/intro.md

 Resuminator is a completely free and open source project built and maintained by a [duo](https://www.resuminator.in/about#team) from India, and is backed by our community and contributors.

-You can support the development of this project if you believe this project added value to your life or could potentially add value to the lives of others.
-Your support helps us keep the servers and domain running and covers the maintenance budget for the project.

-Show your support by **[🍕 buying the team a pizza](https://www.buymeacoffee.com/resuminator)**